KarolDuracz/scratchpad/MachineLearning/ML with EurekaLabs/08-04-2025 - EurekaLabs practice - update for 25-03-2025 demo/README.md

 10.04.2025 - f***, learning is ok, but such trips are shooting myself in the foot.
-Next time I have to verify my "brilliant ideas" before I publish something here...
+Next time I have to verify my "brilliant ideas" before I publish something here... on github.
 <hr>
 <h2>Still TODO</h2>
 Today's post is just to give an idea of ​​what I wrote in my post here